m3co/router3/README.md

 Is it working?
 Check [the tests](http://router2-demo.m3c.space/test)

-Still I've to develop two main things
+Still I've to develop some things...
-1. Complete the test and development for events 'show' and 'hide'
-2. Add the attribute src in order to import from an URL.
-Like script tag.
-3. Add a config to define how to hide/show/hide the containers
+1. Add a config to define how to hide/show/hide the containers
-4. Add a relative tag.
-The idea is located at test/case2
+2. Add a relative tag.
+The idea is located at test/case2 (is it necessary?)

-5.
+Check the demos' source code.
+They can give you a big picture about what I want to develop.